JakWai01/notes-special-topics-for-web-applications/README.md

 - Actually build a tool using nearly all the possible tools simultaneously
 - Look at the things mentioned in the slide
   - Component Model
 - What are the boundaries of WASM so far?
+Can I write backends etc?

 ## WASM
 - Bytecode allegiance since 2021
 - Showdown: Show the Web Shop where you can buy Webs.
 Front- und Backend mit Go und WASM (Show how to interact with the DOM from Go)
+- Projektstruktur eines Projektes, welches WASM verwendet